The Value of Audience Insights Data

-Go down to the Audience Insights part of the report and filter it to find more websites selling apparel and visited by Ralph Lauren’s and Lacoste’s audience.
+Go down to the Audience Insights part of the report and filter it to find more apparel websites visited by Ralph Lauren’s and Lacoste’s audience.
 You’ll see that some of them wouldn’t mind shopping at big marketplaces such as Grailed or East Dane and enjoy Goat and Jimmy Jazz.

 2. Broaden the Range of Partners for Collaboration

 Sometimes, customers choose between product categories that have no direct connection at first glance.
-Sephora cosmetics, Pandora jewelry, Victoria’s Secret lingerie, and a Netflix subscription are not interchangeable in practical terms – yet all of them make great options for a holiday gift for a woman.
+Sephora cosmetics, Pandora jewelry, Victoria’s Secret lingerie, and a Netflix subscription are not interchangeable in practical terms – yet all of them make great options for a holiday gift.

 This overlap of the websites’ audience doesn’t necessarily imply a full-scale co-branding project; it might be the choice of prizes for a draw on social media.
 Apart from promotions for your own products, you might want to impress your audience with additional offers they might like.